madvoid/LEMSv2/README.md

       * `d5TM.cpp` - Library used to interact with 5TM.
 Developed here then copied to main code folder
   * Time_Set/
     * `Time_Set.ino` - Code used to set the time on the DS3231 real time clock
+* Data Manipulation/
+  * `LemsPlot.m` - View LEMSv2 data plots.
+Not perfectly adaptable to any file, but will work for a fully instrumented station.
+To work properly, requires the [Intelligent Dynamic Date Ticks](https://www.mathworks.com/matlabcentral/fileexchange/27075-intelligent-dynamic-date-ticks) file from MathWorks.
+Can work without it though by commenting out the lines that use it.
+  * `importfile.m` - Used to import the LEMSv2 data files.
+Can only be used on data files from fully instrumented LEMS.
 * Hardware Information/
   * `Bill of Materials.xlsx` - Complete parts list
   * `Calibration Constants.xlsx` - Calibration constants for various instruments.
 For now, only contains Li200 constants.